The Problem With Data Security

 Automatic use involves placing the hard drive inside the machine’s door and pressing a button.

-The manual option is easy to use as well.
-The manual version involves turning a hand crank until the hard drive is bent at a 90-degree angle.
+The manual option is easy to use, for instance, all it takes is turning a hand crank until the hard drive is bent at a 90-degree angle.

 Here is a quick demo on how to use a hard drive crushing machine: